Liberation Day (Italy): Background

 Concentrazione Antifascista Italiana (Italian Anti-Fascist Concentration), officially known as Concentrazione d'Azione Antifascista (Anti-Fascist Action Concentration), was an Italian coalition of Anti-Fascist groups which existed from 1927 to 1934.
-Founded in Nérac, France, by expatriate Italians, the CAI was an alliance of non-communist anti-fascist forces (republican, socialist, nationalist) trying to promote and to coordinate expatriate actions to fight fascism in Italy; they published a propaganda paper entitled La Libertà.
+Founded in Nérac, France, by expatriate Italians, the CAI was an alliance of non-communist Anti-fascist groups (including republican, socialist, and nationalist) seeking to promote and coordinate expatriate actions to fight fascism in Italy; they published a propaganda paper entitled La Libertà.